14 Awesome Spanish Presentations to Introduce Vocabulary to Beginners in Your Classroom

 Suggestions: One thing I do recommend you change is the first slide, ¿Qué tiempo hace?
 (What’s the weather like?), because beginners may get confused and think this is how we ask about the seasons.
 I’d change it to Las estaciones del año (The seasons of the year) or ¿Qué estación del año es?
 (What is the season?).

-Description: This one contains vocabulary for pets (with drawings) and a drill for practice.
+Description: This one contains vocabulary for animals (with drawings) and is under the section and title of “Pets.”
 It goes beyond the word and the picture and introduces structures to ask questions.

 For example:

-In addition to that, it has animal sounds in the drill—a definite plus.
+In addition to that, it has animal sounds in the drill at the end—a definite plus and more fun for your students.

 Suggestions: You can always change the drawings to real pictures or add more animals and questions according to your lesson or students.

-Description: The first one introduces the family members through an example of a family tree.
-It introduces new vocabulary while at the same time introducing basic structures for discussing relationships.
+Description: The presentation introduces the family members through an example of a family tree.
+It introduces new vocabulary while at the same time introducing basic sentence structures for discussing relationships.

 For example: